 - An object storage repository cannot be added as part of two or more different scale-out backup repositories at the same time.

-- If an object storage repository that is being added already contains offloaded data, you will be prompted to synchronize this data with your extents.
-For more information, see Synchronizing Capacity Tier Data.
+- If the selected object storage contains offloaded backup data, you will be offered to synchronize this data with your performance extents.

-- Select the Extend scale-out backup repository capacity with object storage checkbox.
+- Select the Extend scale-out backup repository capacity with object storage check box.